-- 1 I want to play, and I have a right to play. - 11 It is important for my learning and development to have the time, space, provocations and resources to play.
-33 - I learn by being active and using my senses to explore and learn about the world.
+- 1 I want to play, and I have a right to play. - It is important for my learning and development to have the time, space, provocations and resources to play.
+J - explore and learn about the world.
 I need access to open-ended and natural materials to help me explore, be creative and use my imagination. - and adventurous play indoors and outdoors.